Backhand (character)

-Backhand (Greg Mattingly) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Backhand (Greg Mattingly) is a superhero appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Backhand (Greg Mattingly) was created by writer Peter B. Gillis and artist Brent Anderson.
 He debuted as a guest character in Strikeforce: Morituri #4 (March 1987).
 He re-emerged in Strikeforce: Morituri #13 as a superhero and member of Strikeforce: Morituri, with the codename "Backhand", thus joining the cast of the book, until his death in issue #22.